-10 Tips to Share Before Your Child Leaves for College
+10 Tips to Share Before Your Student Leaves for College

-The dreaded (or perhaps long-awaited) day has almost arrived—your child will soon leave for college!
-Whether you feel like they’re growing up way too fast, can’t wait for them to go, or are simply too overwhelmed to even know how you feel, don’t miss the opportunity to pass along some helpful “adulting” lessons before your child leaves for college.
+The dreaded (or perhaps long-awaited) day has almost arrived—your student will soon leave for college!
+Whether you feel like they’re growing up way too fast, can’t wait for them to go, or are simply too overwhelmed to even know how you feel, don’t miss the opportunity to pass along some helpful “adulting” lessons before they leave for college.

 Not only will these tips keep you from receiving a panicked text message at 2 a.m. asking, “Why are all my shirts suddenly pink?!” but they will help you rest easy knowing your child is prepared to leave the nest and make the most of his or her college experience.
 Here are 10 important lessons to impart before your student leaves home.